 We suggest selecting the operators you work with carefully or going through a platform that vets operators such as EnergyFunders.
-Diversify your risk by making smaller investments over more exploration wells until you establish several opportunities to develop wells.

 The next phase is development.
 After drilling an exploration well, you have data about the lease and sometimes have the opportunity to drill additional wells – this is where oil well drilling can really pay off.

 The development phase can last three to five years as you identify other opportunities where drilling on the lease can be profitable.
+This phase brings:

 - Lower drilling cost (The infrastructure is paid for in exploration phase.)